Words on Books... and a few other things from time to time

 A boy's favorite question in the 1950's had to be the one my brother and I asked over and over: What did you do in the war, daddy?
 Joe made it clear he never was any kind of hero, just an obscure first lieutenant "in charge of washcloths."
 He watched antiaircraft guns light up the night sky.
 That was it for war stories.

 Joe returned with beautiful tiles decorated in Arabic calligraphy, but kept his memories to himself.
-So when I heard about Twelve Desperate Miles I was hoping for some kind insight into that time.
+So when I heard about Twelve Desperate Miles I was hoping for some kind of insight into that time.
 What was it like to be there?
 What was it like for my father to be there?

 The invasion tale is fully told in books such as An Army at Dawn and The Day of Battle by Rick Atkinson.
 Twelve Desperate Miles focuses on one small part of that immense operation.